The Saplings Pre-School

-We separate our indoor space primarily into two areas which are divided generally upon age of the child in attendance.
-We cater for 8 children under 3 in any session and these children use the area partitioned as 'Seedlings' where they are nurtured and can play separately with age appropriate resources.
+We separate our indoor space primarily into three areas which are divided generally upon age of the child in attendance.
+We cater for up to six 1-2 years olds or eight 2-3 year olds in any session and these children use the area's partitioned as 'Acorns' and 'Seedlings' where they are nurtured and can play separately with age appropriate resources.
 Our three/four years olds are in the other area of the classroom where they are able to play with slightly older, age appropriate resources.
 We also separate our children during outdoor play with the younger 'seedlings' having a fully enclosed garden with a rubber surface play area for use with Little Tykes cars, balance bikes and ride ons as well as a grassed area for role play with play houses, construction, sand and water, basketball net and a swing.
 Small world activities, mark making and musical instruments are both within the garden and also within the garden play shed.

 Our older children have a tarmac road track for riding bikes, scooters and further Little Tykes cars.
 We have a large climbing frame and slide area within a barked area.
 We have sand and water, role play within a large wooden playhouse, a sensory garden and vegetable garden.
 Small world activities, mark making and musical instruments are both within the garden and also within the large wooden garden playhouse.